michaeled/FormsPopup/README.md

 ## Initializing

-The current implementation requires either one of two conditions be met before you can use the popup view within a `Page`:
+The current implementation requires either one of two conditions to be met before you can use a popup view within a `Page`:

-1. The visible page must extend the `PopupPage` type (XAML or coded)
+1. The visible page must extend the `PopupPage` type.
 2. The visible page must instantiate a `PopupPageInitializer` before any children have been added to the page.

 ```csharp